3D-Mem: 3D Scene Memory for Embodied Exploration and Reasoning: Experiments

 \section{Experiments}

-SnapMem is a form of scene representation that stores rich and compact visual information, serving as a memory system for a lifelong agent to explore and reason about a scene.
-To comprehensively evaluate SnapMem, we begin with Active Embodied Question Answering (Section~\ref{exp_aeqa}), where the scene is initially unknown.
-This assessment tests SnapMem’s overall performance in scenarios that require both embodied exploration and reasoning.
-Next, we examine SnapMem’s efficiency in representing 3D scene information through Episodic Memory Embodied Question Answering (Section~\ref{exp_emeqa}).
+As a form of 3D scene memory, 3D-Mem stores rich and compact visual information, serving as an effective framework for a lifelong agent to explore and reason about a 3D scene.
+To comprehensively evaluate 3D-Mem, we begin with Active Embodied Question Answering (Section~\ref{exp_aeqa}), where the scene is initially unknown.
+This assessment tests 3D-Mem’s overall performance in scenarios that require both embodied exploration and reasoning.
+Next, we examine 3D-Mem’s efficiency in representing 3D scene information through Episodic Memory Embodied Question Answering (Section~\ref{exp_emeqa}).
 In this evaluation, the scene scan of the ground truth region is provided and no exploration is needed for question answering.
-Following this, we evaluate SnapMem on GOAT-Bench (Section~\ref{exp_goatbench}), a multi-modal lifelong navigation benchmark, to demonstrate SnapMem's effectiveness as a lifelong memory system.
-Finally, we conduct a series of ablation studies to determine key hyperparameter choices in Appendix~\ref{appendix_ablation}.
+Following this, we evaluate 3D-Mem on GOAT-Bench (Section~\ref{exp_goatbench}), a multi-modal lifelong navigation benchmark, to demonstrate 3D-Mem's effectiveness as a lifelong memory system.
+Finally, we conduct a series of ablation studies to determine key components and hyperparameter choices in Appendix~\ref{appendix_ablation}.

-Since SnapMem is a versatile scene memory, we adapt it to different benchmarks in slightly different ways, as detailed in Appendix~\ref{appendix_experiment_details}.
+Since 3D-Mem is a versatile scene memory, we adapt it to different benchmarks in slightly different ways, as detailed in Appendix~\ref{appendix_experiment_details}.
 We also include more discussion and qualitative analysis in Appendix~\ref{appendix_discussion}.